AyushDhimann/Noodl/src/backend/README.md

 ### 3. Environment Configuration

-Rename the `.env.example` file to `.env` and fill in all the required values with your keys and addresses.
+Create a `.env` file in the `backend` directory by copying `.env.example` or creating a new one.
+Fill in all the required values with your keys and addresses.

 ```env
 # .env